 SAT Subject Test

 Some colleges require the students to go ahead and take a Subject Test.
-The Subjects can be from literature, history, foreign languages, math, physics etc. Not all colleges ask for the same and it doesn’t become mandatory for students to give this test.
+The Subjects can be literature, history, foreign languages, math, physics, etc. Not all colleges ask for the same and it doesn’t become mandatory for students to give this test.
 Subject Tests measure your knowledge of particular subjects and your ability to apply that knowledge.
-Some of the U.S. colleges require or recommend one or more Subject Tests for admission or placement.
+Some U.S. colleges require or recommend one or more Subject Tests for admission or placement.

-Colleges which don’t require Subject Tests will still take them into consideration, since the tests offer a better picture of your academic abilities.
+Colleges that don’t require Subject Tests will still take them into consideration since the tests offer a better picture of your academic abilities.
 Subject Tests are also administered in the paper and pencil format.
 They contain multiple-choice questions and take one hour to complete.
 Each test is scored on a scale of 200-800.

 Further details for both the tests could be found on www.collegeboard.com and you can register for the tests on this site.

 The ACT (American College Testing) is required for getting college admission in the United States.
-The ACT assessment measures the capability of high school students’ to complete college-level work with the multi choice tests covering four skill areas: English, mathematics, reading, and science.
+The ACT assessment measures the capability of high school students to complete college-level work with multi-choice tests covering four skill areas: English, mathematics, reading, and science.
 The optional writing test measures the skills in planning and writing a short essay.

-The SAT or ACT exams are both accepted by majority of colleges and treated equally by admissions officers.
-Some universities in USA also requires students to take the SAT Subject Tests regardless of whether the candidate took the SAT or ACT, however, some colleges accept the ACT in place of the SAT subject tests and some accept the optional ACT Writing section in place of a SAT Subject Test.
+The SAT and ACT exams are both accepted by the majority of colleges and treated equally by admissions officers.
+Some universities in the USA also require students to take the SAT Subject Tests regardless of whether the candidate took the SAT or ACT, however, some colleges accept the ACT in place of the SAT subject tests and some accept the optional ACT Writing section in place of an SAT Subject Test.